raphael-proust/raphael-proust.github.io/code/lwt-part-1.md

 Note that the notion of “becomes behaviourally identical to” is vague.
 We give more details in Part 2 of this tutorial.
-In the mean time, it means that the promise resolve at the same time and with the same value/exception.
+For now, it means that the promise resolves at the same time and with the same value/exception.

 `Lwt.( >>= ) : 'a t -> ('a -> 'b t) -> 'b t`
 The infix operator `>>=` is an alias for `bind`.